kou-saki/IMTB-D/README.en.md

   - Text Translation

-    - Input text in the box at the bottom of the window and press send or Enter to send.
+    - Enter text in the box at the bottom of the window and press send or Enter to send.

     - For multiple lines, you can press Ctrl+Enter to create a new line.

   - Image Translate (Inpaint)

-    - Drag and drop an image to perform image translation using inpainting.
+    - Drag and drop an image to perform inpainting-style image translation.

     - Currently, the results may not be very clean, but they can serve as a reference.